Here's a collection of my notes and links on options, vesting, and equity incentives for startups.

 Number of Shares Outstanding (Fully Diluted)

-Employers love to offer thousands of shares of company equity.
+Employers offer thousands of shares of company equity.
 “Thousands” is a big number, but by itself, the number of shares is meaningless.
 Imagine I told you I had a million dollars of gold divided up into equal-size slivers.
 Then I offered to give you 10,000 “slivers” of gold in exchange for 4 years of work.
 Obviously, you’d want to know the weight of each sliver.

 The one number you should know about your equity grant.
 By Chris Dixon, 2009.
 “The only thing that matters in terms of your equity when you join a startup is what percent of the company they are giving you.
 If management tells you the number of shares and not the total shares outstanding so you can’t compute the percent you own – don’t join the company!”